-Priority Action Progress 5 Status Provide community members of all abilities and backgrounds with access to community and council information, services and events Host a Disability Expo to promote opportunities for engagement in sport and physical activity Council hosted an all abilities sporting event in line with International Day of Persons with Disabilities at Noble Park Aquatic and Leisure Centre on 18 November.
+Priority Action Progress Status Provide community members of all abilities and backgrounds with access to community and council information, services and events Host a Disability Expo to promote opportunities for engagement in sport and physical activity Council hosted an all abilities sporting event in line with International Day of Persons with Disabilities at Noble Park Aquatic and Leisure Centre on 18 November.
 60 people with disabilities were in attendance, participating in swimming and leisure activities.
 A BBQ was also provided on the day.
 Implement Year Three actions of the Disability Action Plan 2017-23 Medium term actions of the Disability Action Plan have been prioritised and actions commenced with a particular focus on employment.
 Council has been successful in two grant opportunities through the Municipal Association of Victoria (MAV) that will allow for the employment of up to four students with disabilities to gain experience in paid work across a variety of areas of Council.
 One project focuses on social procurement practices with a planned forum, hosted by the City of Greater Dandenong, designed for Local Government CEOs to learn more about how to implement procurement practices that encourage diversity in employment particularly disability.
-The second project focuses on the consolidation of the seven disability employment projects that the City of Greater Dandenong currently participates in.
+The second employment projects that the City of Greater Dandenong currently participates in.
 Implement Year Three actions of the Positive Ageing Strategy 2017-25 Medium term actions of the Positive Ageing Strategy 2017-25 have been prioritised and actions commenced with a particular focus on social isolation.
 A trial outing program has commenced and will be reviewed in February before determining an ongoing program.

-Priority Action Progress Status Monitor and analyse the recommendations of the Aged Care Quality and Safety Royal Commission to advise Council of the possible impacts for older residents of Greater Dandenong into the future Monitor and analyse the recommendations of the Age of Care Quality and Safety Royal Commission to advise Council of the possible impacts for older residents of Greater Dandenong into the future Monitor and analyse the recommendations of discussion about the initial recommendations and potential solutions to the initial recommendations and potential solutions to the issues raised.
-The Committee prarticipated in a discussion by the Aged Care Quality and Safety Royal Commission particularly focusing on the initial recommendations and potential solutions to the issues raised.
-The Positive Agein Care Provide programs and events for people to participate in community activities and civic life Continue to prototype collective impact grant program The final collective impact grant round was held with two projects being approved for funding.
+The Defitive Andrian Committee of wontion and analyse the recommendations of the Aged Care dead Care discussion about the interior report released by the Aged Care Quality and Safety Royal Commission particularly focusing on the intial recommendations and potential solutions to the issues raised.
+The Committee provided valuable feedback which will be passed on to the Municipal Association of Victoria along with feedback from staff involved in providing aged care.
+Continue to prototype collective impact grant approved for funding.
+One project was a projects being approved for funding.
 One project was a continuation of connective logistics work implemented by the not for profit agency, Friends of Refugees.
-The other project is a collaboration between three consortium organisations that aims to create holistic outcomes for people seeking saylum who are seeking support.
+The other project is a collaboration between three consortium organisations that aims to create holistic outcomes for people seeking asylum who are seeking support.
 A strategy for the future of material aid provision is being developed and will be presented to Council.
 The proposed strategy will seek to address the root causes of poverty and disadvantage that lead to the need for material aid.